jsonb-uy/rotulus/README.md

 ### Cursor-based pagination for apps built on Rails/ActiveRecord

-Cursor-based pagination is an alternative to OFFSET-based pagination that provides a more stable and predictable pagination behavior as records are being added, updated, and removed in the database through the use of an encoded cursor token.
+Cursor-based pagination is an alternative to OFFSET-based pagination that provides a more stable and predictable pagination behavior as records are added, updated, and removed in the database through the use of an encoded cursor token.

 Some advantages of this approach are: